nicholelouis/nicholelouis/README.md

 # Hi, I'm Nichole Louis 👋

 Welcome to my GitHub!
-My name is <br>Nichole Louis</br> and I'm <br>24 years old</br>.
-Currently, I am studying <br>web application development</br>.
+My name is Nichole Louis and I'm 24 years old.
+Currently, I am studying web application development.
 I have a deep passion for technology and my goal is to continue my education and earn a degree in this field.
 I am truly fascinated by the world of computing and the endless opportunities it offers.

 ### What can I do?
 Over the course of my studies, I have learned to work with various technologies and tools, such as: